 Dampniat

-With M. Beynet, local councillor, discover the rich history of the village and its church.
+With Mr Beynet, discover the rich history of the village and its church, a rich witness to its past.
 Meet in the village square.

 Nespouls

-With the AIRAC association, discover all the secrets of a Mirage F1 and how an airport works.
+With the AIRAC association (Association de mise en valeur du patrimoine aéronautique de la Corrèze), discover all the secrets of a Mirage F1.

 Saint-Cyr-La-Roche